 ASH: It really is.

-MELINDA: I tend not to go for hentai, but the title of this collection is hard to resist, as is its description as “trippy as hell.”
+MJ: I tend not to go for hentai, but the title of this collection is hard to resist, as is its description as “trippy as hell.”

 SEAN: I’m not sure Super Dimensional Love Gun is hentai, despite its old publisher.
 Kago is not really something that arouses so much as morbidly fascinates.